-It’s easy to say that Columbus is architecture porn for one good reason: it is architecture porn.
-Video essayist Kogonada’s feature film début frame buildings in ways that I can’t recall seeing them framed before: not only in just the right light and at just the right angle, but with just the right context.
+It’s easy to say that _Columbus_ is architecture porn for one good reason: it _is_ architecture porn.
+Video essayist Kogonada’s feature film début frames buildings in ways that I can’t recall seeing them framed before: not only in just the right light and at just the right angle, but with just the right context.
 This is why it’s misleading to say that it is architecture porn: because it’s so much more than that.

 Jin (John Cho) is the son of a famous professor of architecture.
-They are estranged and not only have they not spoken in a year but the father didn’t even let him know that he was taking a trip to Columbus, Indiana, which is a mecca of architecture.
-When his father collapses and lands in a coma he begrudgingly flies in from Seoul to deal with the situation.
+They are estranged, and not only have they not spoken in a year, but the father didn’t even let him know that he was taking a trip to Columbus, Indiana, which is a mecca of architecture.
+When his father collapses and lands in a coma, he begrudgingly flies in from Seoul to deal with the situation.

 Casey (Haley Lu Richardson) is a local librarian with a deep love for architecture who has stayed behind in the town while her friends have left for university because she feels responsible for her recovering drug addict mother.

 After a chance encounter and a shared cigarette, they begin walking around town and through the course of the film, they visit significant buildings and speak about life.
 Casey helps Jin appreciate his father’s life and work, and Jin helps Casey find a balance between her responsibilities at home and her own desires to do something more with her life.